wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/move-msgs-to-dlq-rabbitmq.md

-# Publish unacked messages to Dead Letter Exchange
+# How to publish unacked messages to Dead Letter Exchange

 This sample demonstrates how WSO2 Micro Integrator can ensure guaranteed delivery of messages by using the <b>Dead Letter Exchange (DLX)</b> of RabbitMQ.